k2n/lein-zinc/README.md

 * Create a profile containing `:zinc-options` map.
 * `:zinc-options` map may contain sub-maps `:logging`, `:inputs`, `:incremental`, and/or `:sbt-version`.
-* See the output of `zinc
-* See [sbt.inc.IncOptions](http://www.scala-sbt.org/0.13.6/sxr/sbt/inc/IncOptions.scala.html#sbt.inc;IncOptions) for the details of available options in `:incremental`.
+* See "Avaiable Options" below for the complete guide.

 ```clj
 (defproject test-project "0.1.0-SNAPSHOT"